 What is SRUM (SRUDB.dat)? (glossary)

-Push Notification Toast / push activity.
+Push Notification Toast and push activity.

 Energy Estimation Power consumption estimates.